Germaine Greer: Oz and Suck

 According to Beatrice Faust, Suck published "high misogynist SM content", including a cover illustration, for issue 7, of a man holding a "screaming woman with her legs in the air while another rapes her anally".
 One of Greer's biographers, Elizabeth Kleinhenz, wrote that almost nothing was off limits for Suck, including descriptions of child abuse, incest and bestiality.
 Greer's column, "Sucky Fucky" by "Earth Rose", included advice to women about how to look after their genitals and how they ought to taste their vaginal secretions.
 She published the name of a friend, someone she knew from her time with the Sydney Push and to whom she later dedicated The Female Eunuch: "Anyone who wants group sex in New York and likes fat girls, contact Lillian Roxon."
 During a 1970 Amsterdam film festival organized by Suck, the judging panel, which included Greer, gave first prize to Bodil Joensen for a film in which a woman has sex with animals.
 Suck reproduced one interview with Greer (first published in Screw, another pornographic magazine), entitled "I Am a Whore".

 In parallel with her involvement in Suck, Greer told Robert Greenfield of Rolling Stone in January 1971 that she was an admirer of the Redstockings, a radical feminist group founded in New York in January 1969 by Ellen Willis and Shulamith Firestone.
-Criticized by feminists for her involvement with Suck, in May 1971 she told an interviewer for Screw:
+Criticised by feminists for her involvement with Suck, in May 1971 she told an interviewer for Screw:

 Greer parted company with Suck in 1972 when it published a naked photograph of her lying down with her legs over her shoulders and her face peering between her thighs.
 The photograph had been submitted on the understanding that nude photographs of all the editors would be published in a book about a film festival.
 She resigned, accusing the other editors of being "counter-revolutionary".
 Greer said later that her aim in joining the editorial board had been to try to steer Suck away from exploitative, sadistic pornography.